ChrisDuffley/stationPlaylist/addonuserguide.md

 * U: Pause or continue playing.
 * S: Stop with fade out.
 * T: Instant stop.
-* Function keys and number row keys (with or without modifiers): play assigned carts (carts without borders).
+* Function keys and number row keys (with or without modifiers; unavailable in SPL Remote Controller): play assigned carts (carts without borders).

 Notice that the commands are same as SPL control commands available while SPL Studio is used.
 Also, the toggle commands by themselves enables a particular option, while pressing shift with the toggle key disables it (except when playing carts via SPL Controller).

 Additional SPL Controller commands include:

 * R: Announce remaining time for the currently playing track in seconds.
-* Shift+R: announce number of tracks in the library or library scan progress (if this is happening) along with number of items scanned.)
+* Shift+R (unavailable in SPL Remote Controller): announce number of tracks in the library or library scan progress (if this is happening) along with number of items scanned.)
-* E: Announce connection status for active encoders if any.
+* E (unavailable in SPL Remote Controller): Announce connection status for active encoders if any.
-* I: Announce listener count.
+* I (unavailable in SPL Remote Controller): Announce listener count.
 * Q: Announce various Studio status info.
 These include track playback status, automation, microphone, line-in, record to file, and cart edit/insert mode toggle.
 * C: Name and duration of the currently playing track (if any).
 * Shift+C: Name and duration of the upcoming track (if any).